JamesChevalier/cities/README.md

 # cities

-This is a collection of `.poly` files for cities.
+This is a collection of `.poly` files for cities, with the definition of 'city' being the area one level under the state level.
 The ultimate goal is to have them all, but it's a rough process right now (as explained below)...

 These `.poly` files are used to then extract just the city's OSM file from a greater region's OSM file.
 For example, creating an exact OSM file for Boston from the North America OSM file.